Massachusetts

 CHIA and MHQP developed this dashboard to inform targeted policy solutions and investments as well as monitor the impact of such reforms.

-In addition, the dashboard provides a fact base to support the work of the Commonwealth’s Primary Care Access, Delivery, and Payment Task Force.
-The dashboard measures the health of primary care across five domains:
+The dashboard provides a fact base to support the work of the Commonwealth’s Primary Care Access, Delivery, and Payment Task Force.
+The dashboard measures the health of primary care across 6 domains:

-The interactive workbook enables users to stratify certain measures by geography, payer type, and sociodemographic dimensions.
+The interactive workbook enables users to stratify certain measures by geography, payer type, clinician group, age group, primary care service category, and sociodemographic dimensions.
 The accompanying databook includes multi-year trends where available.

 Primary Care and Behavioral Health Care (PCBH) Spending